-In case the taxpayer does not give the agreement in the aforementioned manner, do you think MS have the possibility not to implement the agreement?
-If so, would the taxpayer have the possibility to appeal against the non-implementation?
+In case the enterprise does not give their agreement in the aforementioned manner, do you think MS have the possibility not to implement the agreement?
+If so, would the enterprise have the possibility to appeal against the non-implementation?

-For further information, MS responses to the 2009 Questionnaire on the interaction between judicial appeals and the AC^4 may be added to MSs' TP profile on the JTPF website.
+For further information, MS responses to the 2009 Questionnaire on the interaction between judicial appeals and the $AC^{10}$ may be added to MSs' TP profile on the JTPF website.